 - Swim gear & towels (don’t forget the goggles and floaties!)

-- Comfortable shoes like sandals or flip flops
+- Comfortable shoes like sandals or flip flops, or aqua shoes

 - Extra clothes to change into

 - A wets bag to keep the wet items in

 - Bottles of water and snacks (if the waterpark allows them)